-Hello friends! this article will give you a slight idea about how to write test scenarios for different products.
-Here we have taken a very common example – AC and its remote.
-We have to make sure that all possible test cases for AC/ AC remote are covered to meet the requirements of the consumer.
+Hello friends! this article will help you in writing test scenarios for different products.
+Here, we have taken a very common example – AC and its remote.
+We have to make sure that all possible test cases for AC and AC remote are covered to meet the requirements of the consumer.

 Test scenarios for AC